gleitz/howdoi/README.rst

 -  Works with Python2 and Python3
 -  A standalone Windows executable with the howdoi application `is available here <https://dl.dropbox.com/u/101688/website/misc/howdoi.exe>`_.
 -  An Alfred Workflow for howdoi can be found at `http://blog.gleitzman.com/post/48539944559/howdoi-alfred-even-more-instant-answers <http://blog.gleitzman.com/post/48539944559/howdoi-alfred-even-more-instant-answers>`_.
+-  Howdoi uses a cache for faster access to previous questions.
+Caching functionality can be disabled by setting the HOWDOI_DISABLE_CACHE environment variable.
+The cache is stored in `~/.howdoi/cache`.
 -  Special thanks to Rich Jones
    (`@miserlou <https://github.com/miserlou>`_) for the idea.